Internships for Geography and Environmental Science & Policy Students

 What kind of internships are available to me?

 Since 2012, CSULB Geography and ES&P students have earned course credit in internship positions with over 40 different organizations.
 If you are looking for an internship, consider contacting the organizations that have hosted our students in the past.
 For the organizations that have provided up open positions announcements, information on how to apply is provided.

 What other resources are available?

 The College of Liberal Arts (CLA) offers additional information on finding internships and an internship course, C/LA 492, which can be substituted for GEOG 492/ESP 495 credit.
-CLA is offering Internship Fridays, a series of professional development events, from 10am-11am in PH1-141 in Fall 2017.

-- CLA Internships
+- CLA Internships General Information